djtooke/CV/README.md

 ## Skills

-#### Communication skills
+#### Excellent Communication Skills

-I've honed my communication skills in a variety of contexts, whether in presentation mode as a teacher of unruly Guyanese schoolchildren, through written academic theses and articles, or in writing and directing plays!
+I consider my communication skills to be my greatest asset.
+I've been lucky enough to hone them in a wide variety of contexts, whether in leadership mode as a teacher of unruly Guyanese schoolchildren, through tutoring undergraduate students in music, or in writing and directing plays!

-At Makers' Academy this skill has been front and centre throughout our pair programming sessions.
+At Makers Academy, close communication has been front and centre throughout our pair programming sessions and group work.
 I'm particularly happy breaking down and explaining code to another developer, and where necessary, teaching any new elements.

-#### Another Skill
+#### Creative Problem Solving

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.
+Problem solving was, for me, the main draw of a career software development.
+Finding creative solutions to problems is incredibly invigorating, and for me the process is just as important as the eventual solution.

 - I achieved A during my work at B (job, or otherwise)
 - I contributed to the growth of X while doing Y (job, or otherwise)